Picton Golf & Country Club

-As a member club of Golf Canada and its provincial association, Golf Ontario, Picton Golf & Country Club has entered into a license agreement which allows us to use the official Golf Handicap System, to offer the system to our members and to issue Golf Canada Handicap Factors.
+As a member club of Golf Canada and its provincial association, Golf Ontario, Picton Golf & Country Club has entered into a license agreement which allows us to use the official Golf Handicap System, to offer the system to our members and to issue Golf Canada Handicap Indexes.
 The Handicap License Agreement stipulates that we must have a Handicap Committee to supervise golf activities, provide peer review, and maintain the integrity of the Golf Canada Handicap System.
 The use of the Golf Canada Handicap System may be withdrawn and the license agreement terminated should we fail to uphold the requirements.

 Click to read the License Agreement.

 Members of the 2020 Handicap Committee are: Debbie Rankin (chair), Judi Edwards, Alice Carlson, Don Rodney and Rick Armour.
 It is the responsibility of the Handicap Committee to ensure the integrity of the handicaps it issues, and to make certain that the members comply with the Rules of Handicapping.

 If you have any questions or concerns, we would love to hear from you.

 Please CLICK HERE to contact the Handicap Committee.